 This leaves the question of where to register the name.
 Most Internet Service Providers have a domain registration service, while there are also several registrar-only companies.
 Please read the fine print: Some ISPs will register the domain in their own name rather than yours.
 This means if you switch ISPs, you could lose the domain.

-“.gov” domains are handled by dotgov.gov and “.edu” domains by net.educause.edu; both groups require proof that the site will be run by the type of institution specified by the domain name.
-Otherwise, any unowned domain can be handled by any registrar.
+Dotgov.gov manages “.gov” domains, and net.educause.edu handles “.edu” domains.
+Both organizations require verification that the site is run by the appropriate type of institution.
+Otherwise, any available domain can be registered through any domain registrar.

-How do I use the domain name once I get it?
+How do I use the web domain name once I get it?

-A domain name can be registered and left unused.
-However, to have it go to a website, it needs to be associated with at least one IP address.
+You can register a domain name and leave it unused.
+However, to direct it to a website, you must associate it with at least one IP address.
 In the meantime, the registrar should “park” the domain name, linking it to a simple “coming soon” message.
-This way, a name can be purchased before the site is ready, keeping anyone from buying it beforehand.
+This allows you to purchase a name before the site is ready, preventing others from buying it first.
 First, the website will need an “A record” on the ISP’s name servers.
 The steps to set up this record will vary from ISP to ISP.

-Once the A record has been created, the name servers will need to be listed with the domain name.
+After creating the A record, list the name servers with the domain name.
 This address will generally look something like “ns1.ispexample.com.”
 Every ISP should have at least two of these servers.
 Enter the server names into the domain name registration forms, and the registrar will automatically link the domain name with the IP numbers it gathers from the ISP’s name servers.
 Keep in mind that it may take a day or two for this information to spread across the Internet.

-Once the registrar and name server’s initial connection is made, this information will automatically be updated if the IP address changes.
+Once the registrar connects with the name server, the system automatically updates the information if the IP address changes.
 If you change ISPs, you will need to create a new A record and change the name servers to those used by the new service provider.